 Flexibility will most likely allow us to offer our teenage students a meaningful learning environment as we adapt the activities to our students’ needs to fuel learning instead of rushing through everything we wrote down on a piece of paper.
 Checking off all the tasks we manage to accomplish during a lesson will not be the proof of our hard work.
 It is rather the quality of activities and our students’ engagement that will result in reaching those expected learning goals.

 Fortunately, teaching English as a Second Language gives us ample opportunities to be creative and experiment with different activities and projects so that students enjoy our classes.
-For instance, the most rewarding moments have always been the ones when I took the risk to improvise.
-I always have a Plan B or C in case I need to “improvise”, in other words, spice up my lessons when boredom settles in.
-I would rather switch to Plan B on the whim than making my students complete tedious tasks they might not enjoy doing.
+For instance, the most rewarding moments have always been the ones when I took the risk to improvise, so I am not afraid of ditching my plan A when it is necessary.
+I always have a Plan B or C in case I need to “improvise”, in other words, spice up my lessons when boredom settles in, and I would rather switch to Plan B on the whim than making my students complete tedious tasks they might not enjoy doing.

-When we work with teenagers, we need to understand that the activity you thought would be perfect for the period might turn out to have the exact opposite result.
-If my students are excited, I start with an independent reading activity to have them calm down before jumping to any group work.
-If they look tired and annoyed, I turn their mood around with a conversation activity that encourages them to express their point of view, take a stand and provide arguments for and against an issue.
-Sure, we cannot always change things, but we must be responsive to our learners’ needs by being flexible enough to switch to Plan B or shuffle the order of tasks to ensure our class is a success.
+When we work with teenagers, we need to understand that the activity we thought would be perfect for the period might turn out to have the exact opposite result.
+If my students are excited, I start with an independent reading activity to have them calm down before starting any group work.
+If they look tired and annoyed, I turn their mood around with a conversation activity that encourages them to express their point of view, take a stand, and provide arguments for and against an issue.
+Sure, we cannot always change things, but we must be responsive to our learners’ needs by being flexible enough to switch to Plan B or shuffle the order of tasks to ensure that our class is a success.